ServiceStack/redis-windows/README.md

     --service-install

 This must be the first argument on the redis-server command line.
 Arguments after this are passed in the order they occur to Redis when the service is launched.
 The service will be configured as Autostart and will be launched as "NT AUTHORITY\NetworkService".
-Upon successful installation a success message will be displayed and Redis will exit.
+Upon successful installation, a success message will be displayed and Redis will exit.

 This command does not start the service.